RussellStauffer/russellstauffer-github.io/README.md

 # russellstauffer-github.io
 Russell Stauffer Webpage repository

 This is my initial repository.
-It includes some classwork. some original materials, and a few experiments gone wild.
+It includes some classwork. some original materials, and a few experiments.